ceph/ceph-medic/docs/source/codes/common.rst

 _____
 The installed version of ``ceph`` is not the same for all nodes in the cluster.
 The ``ceph`` version should be the same for all nodes in the cluster.

+ECOM7
+_____
+The installed version of ``ceph`` is not the same reported by a running ceph daemon.
+The installed ``ceph`` version should be the same as all running ceph daemons, if they do not match these daemons most likely have not been restarted correctly after a version change.